dentarg/auth0-blog/_posts/2017-02-08-serverless-angular-app-with-persistence-and-security.markdown

 ![Task list Angular app with serverless REST API and MongoDB fully implemented](https://cdn.auth0.com/blog/serverless-angular/first-task-recorded.png)

 Or is it?
-If we play a little with application we will see that under some conditions the user experience is not that good.
+If we play a little with the application we will see that under some conditions the user experience is not that good.
 The app takes a while to update the task list when a new task is added or an existing one gets deleted.
 So there is room for improvement.

 ### Adding an AJAX Loading Indicator